istio-releases/pipeline/README.md

 And then you can send a PR with this file change to trigger release automation.
 As a convention, please use `MONTHLY <release version>` as the PR title.

-CB_VERIFY_CONSISTENCY makes sure that the same API sha pulled to Proxy and Istio repos.
+CB_VERIFY_CONSISTENCY makes sure that the same API sha is pulled to Proxy and Istio repos.

 To make repos consistent
 Make sure that you are checking for sha in the same branch (ie release-1.1 for